byrek/autocan/Readme.md

 Here I will publish the consecutive materials describing:

-1.  a technical walkthough the SCADA systems with pros and cons for the setup
+1. A technical walkthough the SCADA systems with pros and cons for the setup

-2.  based on the above, I am going to develop our system to a next iteration
+2. Based on the above, I am going to develop our system to a next iteration

 In general, what I am looking forward is to: